 Bronwen Smith:

-So grateful, especially during the pandemic, to go somewhere other than see people and hang out and work my apartment.
+So grateful, especially during the pandemic, to go somewhere other than see people and hang out and work in my apartment.

 Rebecca Elliott: